What to do if…

 Scope note

 This is first-steps-only guidance for confirming where the person is being held and who can release them.
-Funeral planning and registration steps come later and vary depending on where in the UK the death occurred and whether it’s being investigated.
+Registration, funeral planning, complaints, and legal questions may need separate specialist help later.

 Important note

-This is general information, not legal advice.
-Processes vary across the UK and can change depending on whether the death is being investigated, where it happened, and who has authority over release.
-If you’re unsure, focus on confirming (1) the current holding location and (2) who controls release, using a single named contact.
+This is general information, not legal, medical, financial, therapeutic, or professional advice.
+Processes vary across the UK and depend on where the death happened, whether it is being investigated, and which office has authority over release.

 Additional Resources